svenaas/mefideleted/README.md

 ### Twitter Application keys

 You'll find the keys `CONSUMER_KEY` and `CONSUMER_SECRET` in the "Keys and Access Tokens" tab of your app's page at https://apps.twitter.com/.
-The other two keys you need, `OAUTH_TOKEN` and `OAUTH_TOKEN_SECRET` won't get generated until you set the necessary privilige level for your app and press the "Create my access token" button at the bottom of the "Keys and Access Tokens" tab.
+The other two keys you need, `OAUTH_TOKEN` and `OAUTH_TOKEN_SECRET`, won't get generated until you set the necessary privilige level for your app and press the "Create my access token" button at the bottom of the "Keys and Access Tokens" tab.

 ### Heroku Account